pbmanis/acq4-documentation/source/userGuide/devices/DIOSwitchDevice.rst

 Digital Switch
 ==============

 This device polls a DAQ digital input port and is used to notify the system that the state of the port has changed.
-Currently this is used by the Microscope device to determine when its objective lens has changed.
+Currently this is used by the :ref:`Microscope device <userDevicesMicroscope>` to determine when its objective lens has changed.

 Configuration Options
 ---------------------